 - Pain and suffering

-The Brain Injury Law Center was founded in Hampton, VA to help people like you.
-Stephen M. Smith, our founder, has litigated traumatic brain injury cases for almost 40 years, winning multi-million dollar verdicts and settlements for his clients and accumulating the experience needed to pursue the same for you.
+The Brain Injury Law Center was founded in Hampton, VA, to help people like you.
+Founder Stephen M. Smith has litigated traumatic brain injury cases for almost 40 years, winning multi-million dollar verdicts and settlements for his clients and acquiring the experience needed to pursue the same for you.

-It’s impossible to erase a TBI from the past, but we will fight to secure the best possible future for you and your family.
-Call our Virginia office today at (877) 537-4340 for a free consultation.
+The effects of a traumatic brain injury can be devastating, but we will fight to secure the best possible future for you and your family.
+Call our Virginia office today at (757) 244-7000 for a free consultation.
 No obligation at all — simply a conversation about what you can do to get better, and how we can help.

-Is it necessary to strike one’s head to cause a traumatic brain injury (TBI)?
+Is impact or force necessary to cause a traumatic brain injury?